About Us

 • Do you ever have to change positions or put your fingers in or around your vaginal area to help urinate or have a bowel movement?

-If I am referred to Dr. Garely but would like to see Dr. Liberman or Dr. Rahimi instead, is that ok?
+If I am referred to Dr. Garely but would like to see Dr. Rahimi instead, is that ok?

-We work as a team in the Long Island office, and it is never a problem if you would prefer to see Dr. Liberman or Dr. Rahimi.
+We work as a team in the Long Island office, and it is never a problem if you would prefer to see Dr. Rahimi.
 For many of our Russian or Farsi speaking patients this is encouraged.
 We want our patients to feel comfortable with the care they receive.

 Will Dr. Garely operate on elderly or sick patients?